-Business groups implemented environmental compliance training plans to educate employees and others engaged in environmental related tasks on both their overall obligations and on specific environmental risk areas related to their jobs.
+Business units implement environmental compliance training plans to educate employees and others engaged in environmental related tasks on both their overall obligations and on specific environmental risk areas related to their jobs.

 Environmental Compliance Tools:

-Various tools and documents were developed to ensure environmental compliance, such as guidance documents, self-assessments, and facility-specific compliance tracking.
+Various tools and documents are maintained to ensure environmental compliance, such as guidance documents, self-assessments and facility-specific compliance tracking.

 Risk-Based Self-Assessment Process:

-In addition to regulatory required monitoring, each business group implements a risk-based self-assessment process to proactively identify and correct any potential compliance deficiencies and eliminate potential compliance issues.
+In addition to regulatory-required monitoring, each business unit implements a risk-based self-assessment process to proactively identify and correct any potential compliance deficiencies and eliminate potential compliance issues.

 Environmental Data Management Systems: